-- Students who have a postgraduate loan from the Student Loans Company may set up a payment plan to coincide with their scheduled loan payments. - For each single module: payment must be made either in full before the date on which the module starts or (if you set up a recurring debit or credit card payment before the module starts) by 3 equal and consecutive monthly instalments starting on the date on which the module starts. - e.
-Unless you are a home student or have a sponsor, it is a condition of your contract that you must pay us the deposit specified in your offer letter for each year of study: - You must register within the registration period for that year of study (this period ends 2 weeks after your programme starts) and pay the deposit on or before registration. - Failure to pay your deposit on time may result in you being unable to register. - The deposit is not refundable unless one of the circumstances specified in the Key Facts About Fees document applies.
+Students who have a postgraduate loan from the Student Loans Company may set up a payment plan to coincide with their scheduled loan payments.

+- For each single module: payment must be made either in full before the date on which the module starts or (if you set up a recurring debit or credit card payment before the module starts) by 3 equal and consecutive monthly instalments starting on the date on which the module starts. - You are not able to register for another module with any tuition fee balance outstanding - e.
+Unless you are a home student or have a sponsor, it is a condition of your contract that you must pay us the deposit specified in your offer letter for each year of study:

+- You must register within the registration period for that year of study (this period ends 2 weeks after your programme starts) and pay the deposit on or before registration. - Failure to pay your deposit on time may result in you being unable to register. - The deposit is not refundable unless one of the circumstances specified in the Key Facts About Fees document applies.